stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 ### 1.1 Run build application script.

-Next, you will to execute a script to build and deploy our application environment from the Cloud9 workspace you deployed in the first step
+Next, you will to execute a script to build and deploy you application environment from the Cloud9 workspace you deployed in the first step

   1. From the main console, search and click for the **Cloud9** to get into the Cloud9 console.
   2. Click **Your environments** section on the left menu, and locate an environment named `WellArchitectedOps-walab-ops-base-resources` as below, then click **Open IDE**.